 Pell is a federal grant administered by the Office of Financial Aid.
 It is awarded to undergraduate students who have not earned a bachelor's or professional degree.
 The current maximum award is $5,550.
 The exact amount depends on your need and your enrollment.
 For example, you will receive less as a part-time student than you will as a full-time student.

 This is a grant for undergraduate students who have not earned a bachelor's or professional degree.
 Applicants must also be eligible for a Federal Pell Grant, but not every student receiving a Federal Pell Grant will receive an FSEOG.
 Funding for this program is very limited therefore, the priority filing deadline for the Free Application for Federal Student Aid (FAFSA) is March 01.

 FSEOG grants at Mansfield University normally range from $400 to $1000 per academic year.

 The College Cost Reduction and Access Act (CCRAA), created the Teacher Education Assistance for College and Higher Education (TEACH) Grant Program.
 Eligible undergraduate and graduate students can receive up to $4,000 per year for a total of $16,000 for undergraduate study and up to $ 8,000 for graduate study.
-Eligible students must be accepted into the Undergraduate and Graduate Teacher Education or Teacher Certification Programs at Mansfield University and agree to teach full-time in a high-need subject area for at least four years at schools that serve students from low-income families.
-Part-time students are eligible, but the grant will be reduced based on the student’s enrollment status.
+Eligible students must be accepted into the undergraduate or graduate teacher education programs at Mansfield University and agree to teach full-time in a high-need subject area for at least four years at schools that serve students from low-income families.
+Part-time students are eligible, but the grant is reduced based on enrollment status.